vPeteWalker/calmbootcamp/calm_iaas/calm_iaas.rst

 Variables allow extensibility of Blueprints, meaning a single Blueprint can be used for multiple purposes and environments depending on the configuration of its variables.
 Variables can either be static values saved as part of the Blueprint or they can be specified at **Runtime** (when the Blueprint is launched), as they will in this case.

-By default, variables are stored as a **String** and in a Single VM blueprint can be accessed by clicking the **App variables** button near the top.
-Setting a variable as **Secret** will mask the value and is ideal for variables such as passwords.
-In addition to the String and Secret options, there are Integer, Multi-line String, Date, Time, and Date Time **Data Types**, and more advanced **Input Types**, however these are outside the scope of this lab.
+In a Single VM blueprint, variables can be accessed by clicking the **App variables** button near the top.
+By default, variables are stored as a **String**, however additional **Data Types** (Integer, Multi-line String, Date, Time, and Date Time) are all possible.
+Any of these data types can be optionally set as **Secret**, which will mask its value and is ideal for variables such as passwords.
+There are also more advanced **Input Types** (versus the default **Simple**), however these are outside the scope of this lab.

 Variables can be used in scripts executed against objects using the **@@{variable_name}@@** construct (called a macro).
 Calm will expand and replace the variable with the appropriate value before sending to the VM.